 - Risk Management

-Prof. Hanke is a well-known currency and commodity trader.
-He is Chairman Emeritus of the Friedberg Mercantile Group, Inc. in Toronto.
-During the 1990s, he served as President of Toronto Trust Argentina in Buenos Aires, the world’s best-performing emerging market mutual fund in 1995.
+Hanke is a well‐known currency and commodity trader.
+Currently, he serves as chairman of the Supervisory Board of Advanced Metallurgical Group N.V. in Amsterdam and chairman emeritus of the Friedberg Mercantile Group Inc. in Toronto.
+During the 1990s, he served as president of Toronto Trust Argentina in Buenos Aires, the world’s best‐performing emerging market mutual fund in 1995.

 Hanke’s most recent books are Currency Boards: Volume 1.
 Theory and Policy (2020), Currency Boards: Volume 2.
 Studies on Selected European Countries (2020), Currency Boards for Developing Countries: A Handbook (2021), Public Debt Sustainability: International Perspectives (2022), and The Hong Kong Linked Rate Mechanism: Monetary Lessons for Economic Development (2022).

 Hanke received his B.S. in Business Administration (1964) and his Ph.D. in Economics (1969), both from the University of Colorado Boulder.